 Skip to the content.

-Welcome to the course Advanced Topics in the Foundations of AI!
-It is given during the summer semester 2025 at LMU Munich as part of the Master in Logic and Philosophy of Science.
-(Past editions: summer 2023, summer 2024.)
+Welcome to the course Topics in the Foundations of AI!
+It is given during the summer semester 2026 at LMU Munich as part of the Master in Logic and Philosophy of Science.
+(Past editions: summer 2023, 2024, 2026.)

 Motivation